-Cisco Systems Inc. (CSCO) Chief Executive Officer John Chambers affirmed the company’s long-term revenue growth target of 5 percent to 7 percent as he expands software and services to lessen reliance on routers and switches.
+Cisco Systems Inc. (CSCO:US) Chief Executive Officer John Chambers affirmed the company’s long-term revenue growth target of 5 percent to 7 percent as he expands software and services to lessen reliance on routers and switches.

 “We’ve gone too long without any major M&A,” Chambers said.
 “We got too slow.
 You’re going to see us be quicker.”